Dassus/eth-net-intelligence-api/README.md

 - alter the value to the right of `RPC_PORT` to the rpc port for your node (by default 8545 for both cpp and go);
 - and alter the value to the right of `WS_SECRET` to the secret (**beepboopstats**).

-ethereum (eth or geth) must be running with rpc enabled.
+solidum (eth or geth) must be running with rpc enabled.
 ```
 geth --rpc
 ```